Command17/Magnetizing/README.md

 ## About 📖

 This mod adds blocks and items related to magnets.
-These can be used as to make farming easier, create new redstone contraptions or just to annoy your friends!
+These can be used to make farming easier, create new redstone contraptions or simply to annoy your friends!

 Magnets are made by a new ore: